OUR FOCUS: SERVING PATIENTS

 Advancements on the Horizon for Zika

 INO-A002 is the first DNA-encoded monoclonal antibody candidate being developed for preventing or treating Zika virus infection.
 INOVIO expects to report results in 2020 from its first-in-human trial from a Phase 1 dose-escalation trial with full funding from the Bill & Melinda Gates Foundation to assess safety and tolerability and expression of antibodies produced by the dMAb™ plasmid.
 Using direct local delivery into the body, the dMAb plasmids instruct the body’s cells to become a customized patient-specific factory that manufactures its own therapeutic monoclonal antibodies, enabling a major leap in antibody technology.
-With its plasmid design and in-patient production, dMAb products represent a disruptive and innovative entrant to this important class of therapies.
+With their plasmid design and in-patient production, dMAb products represent disruptive and innovative entrants to this important class of therapies.

 World Health Organization (WHO).
 Zika virus.
 Available at: who.int.
 Accessed April 3, 2020.

 Baud D, Gubler DJ, Schaub B, Lanteri MC, Musso D. An update on Zika virus infection.
 Lancet.
 2017 Nov 4;390(10107):2099-2109.

 Centers for Disease Control and Prevention (CDC).
 Zika Virus – Clinical Evaluation & Disease (for healthcare professionals).
 Available at: cdc.gov.
 Accessed April 3, 2020.

 Centers for Disease Control and Prevention (CDC).
 Zika Travel Information.
 Available at: cdc.gov.
 Accessed April 3, 2020.